Differences between 1 Thessalonians 4 and Matthew 24

 G. Archangels and the great shout in 1 Thessalonians 4 and angels and a shout in Matthew 24

 A host of angels is present in the gospel of Matthew (24), their function together the elect throughout the earth.
 No such role is mentioned in 1 Thessalonians.
 They rise with the shout of the Christ, very similar to His shout for Lazarus to rise from the dead.
-Only the archangel, possibly Gabriel in view of
+Only the archangel, possibly Gabriel in view of the trumpet,

 V. Identification of the Second Coming in judgment with the Olivet Discourse and 1 Thessalonians 5 and 2 Thessalonians 2 and that of 1 Thessalonians 4 with 2 Thessalonians 2 and 1 Corinthians 15